gem-coop/governance/Gem.coop-Governance.md

 ### 3.1.
 Amendments to these bylaws

-1. These bylaws must only be amended by a special resolution at a general meeting of the members.
+1. These bylaws must only be amended by a supermajority vote at a general meeting of the members.

 1. Any member may propose an amendment via pull request on GitHub against this document.
-Proposed amendments may be merged for consideration in aggregate with other amendments once more than half of the PLC has approved the pull request.
+Proposed amendments can receive feedback by any members and be refined until the author sets the PR as ready.

-1. Members must vote on any amendments.
-All votes will be tallied.
+1. Once ready, the PR needs to be approved by at least 3 voting members or 10% of the voting members in order to be voted by the entire membership.

-  Voting will open for three weeks once one or more amendment proposals are accepted unless the AGM is within one month, in which case the proposed amendments will be voted on at the same time as elections.
+1. Once a PR is approved for voting, all members must vote on the amendment.
+Voting will open for three weeks once amendment proposals are accepted unless the AGM is within one month, in which case the proposed amendments will be voted on at the same time as elections.

 1. Any approved amendments will take effect three weeks after the close of voting.